brunobaudry/moodle-local_deepler/README.md

 ![](pix/modules_activities.png)

-To help the translator grasp the content's context the text are displayed in the order of appearance of the course and with a "MODULE" separator corresponding to the activities grouping.
+Content's texts fields are displayed in the order of appearance of the course.
+A module (course settings, topics etc.) separator corresponding to the activities grouping is displayed with its title, underneath you can see it available for translation.

+_Note that: for now, the naming of the instances as well ads the fields are the DB ones, it will soon be replaced by the one used in Moodle's course layout for a better usability._

 ## User tour (inline tutorial)

-You can install a [tour guide](https://github.com/brunobaudry/moodle-local_deepler/blob/main/tourguide/tour_export.json) to simplify your translators's trainings.
+You can install a [tour guide](https://github.com/brunobaudry/moodle-local_deepler/blob/main/tourguide/tour_export.json) to simplify your translators' trainings.

 See moodle's instructions here : [User tours](https://docs.moodle.org/31/en/User_tours)